How to write a post interview thank you letter

 Dear [Interviewer’s Name],

+I wish you all the best in your search for a candidate.
 Thank you again for considering me for this position.
-Please do not hesitate to get in touch if you have any questions.
+Please do not hesitate to contact me if you have any questions.

-[Your Name]
+Sincerely,[Your Name]

 Email